hyperledger/bevel/README.md

 * If you can commit to full-time development, then please contact us on our [Rocketchat channel](https://chat.hyperledger.org/channel/blockchain-automation-framework) to work through logistics

 # Build
-If you are not using the provided Jeknins automation scripts, you can run the provisioning scripts within a docker runtime independent from your target Kubernetes cluster.
+If you are not using the provided Jenkins automation scripts, you can run the provisioning scripts within a docker runtime independent from your target Kubernetes cluster.
 ```
 # Build provisioning image
 docker build . -t hyperledgerlabs/baf-build